radicle-dev/old.radicle.xyz/content/docs/tutorial-part-2-maintainer.rst

 Let's say a collaborator already proposed a patch using the steps outlined in the first section of this guide.
 We can see a list of all proposed patches, as well as the status of each patch, with ``$ rad patch list``.
-Per default the command only shows patches of state pending.
-For further options for the list command, check out the cli reference.
+Per default the command only shows patches of state `pending`.
+For further options for the list command, check out the `cli reference`_.

 ::

   $ rad patch list
-  state     #   commit                       author     updated pending   2   [PATCH] Plant a few flowers  jane doe   2019-03-04T17:48:28Z *
+  state     #   commit               author     updated pending   2   Plant a few flowers  jane doe   2019-03-04T17:48:28Z *

   3 patches: 1 accepted, 1 pending, 1 rejected